steacyw/whiteguyblog.com/README.md

 # whiteguyblog.com
-website for guys like us
+a website for guys like us